gilbertotcc/mp3car/README.md

 # mp3car
-Simple script to reduce size of mp3 files (suitable for low memory audio players and storages)
+A simple script to reduce size of mp3 files (suitable for low memory audio players and storages).